simonheimlicher/heimlicher.com/content/_index.md

 {{< panel page="/leadership/powerful-patty-mccord" float=right relativewidth=30 >}}

-### Leadership based on freedom and responsibility: unlocking adult potential
+### Leadership based on freedom and responsibility: unlocking the potential of powerful adults

-From Netflix's journey, we learn the importance of treating employees as empowered adults.
-In her [book *Powerful*](leadership/powerful-patty-mccord), Patty McCord discusses how a culture based on trust and responsibility can lead to astonishing results.
+From Netflix's journey, we learn the importance of treating employees as powerful adults.
+In her [book *Powerful*](leadership/powerful-patty-mccord), Patty McCord discusses how a culture based on freedom and responsibility can yield astonishing results.

-In particular, McCord walks us through Netflix's radical corporate culture, emphasizing transparency, open communication, and shared goals.
+In particular, McCord walks us through Netflix's radical corporate culture, emphasizing the fact that people do not need to be empowered.
+All an organization needs to do is to *stop seizing power* from the people they hire.

-Discover more about building trust and autonomy in the workplace and how feedback plays a critical role.
+Discover more about building trust and autonomy in the workplace and what a critical role *open and honest feedback* plays at Netflix.

 {{< /panel >}}